Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 Where to eat in Mostar, Bosnia-Herzegovina

-In Mostar, we had some great gastronomic experiences.
+In Mostar, we had some great food experiences.
 The local cuisine is a blend of Ottoman and European influences.

-Among the regional dishes, we tried cevapi (a kind of kebab, which can be served in the form of skewers, burgers, or meatballs), burek (a pastry with various fillings), and pljeskavica (another kebab variant).
+Among the regional dishes, we tried cevapi (a type of grilled meat dish, often served as small grilled sausages, burgers, or meatballs), burek (a pastry with various fillings), and pljeskavica (another kebab-style dish).

-The desserts were my favorite in the local cuisine, especially baklava and smokvara.
+Desserts were my favorite part of the local cuisine, especially baklava and smokvara.

-Here is the list of places we ate and liked in the Mostar region:
+Here is the list of places we ate at and liked in and around Mostar:

-Restaurant Šadrvan – overlooking the Radobolija River, I tried the japrak (a type of Arabic cigar) and it was delicious.
+Restaurant Šadrvan – overlooking the Radobolja River, I tried japrak (similar to stuffed vine leaves), and it was delicious.

-Hindi Khan – recommended by our hotel, the food was great and the service was perfect.
+Hindi Khan – recommended by our hotel, the food was great and the service excellent.

-Restaurant Vrelo – with excellent views of the Blagaj Monastery, we had coffee and ate baklava and smokvara.
-I imagine that in high season it may get crowded.
+Restaurant Vrelo – with stunning views of the Blagaj Monastery, we had coffee and tried baklava and smokvara.
+I imagine it gets quite busy in high season.

-Restauran Han – in Stolac, a great choice if you are passing through the area.
+Restauran Han – in Stolac, a great choice if you’re passing through the area.

-Mostar is an incredible mix of history, culture, and natural beauty.
-I hope these practical tips help you plan your trip and that you enjoy every moment in this special destination.
+Mostar is a beautiful mix of history, culture, and natural beauty.
+I hope these tips help you plan your trip and that you enjoy every moment in this special destination.
 Safe travels!

 .